alex4108/zoneminder-gke/README.md

 # Pricing (USD)

+You can use [ZoneMinder's FAQ](https://zoneminder.readthedocs.io/en/1.32.3/faq.html) to estimate your resource consumption.

 The stack should cost about $33 USD per month, excluding traffic charges, with the default configuration.

 ### GKE Compute Charges